mura1n/mura1n.github.io/about.md

 permalink: /about/
 ---

 I am a research assistant at [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
 As a researcher in the field of HCI, I design and evaluate Conversational Agents (CAs) in the context of people's daily health and mental well-being.
-Broadly, my research lies in the intersection of persuasive technology, digital health, social computing and personal informatics (PI).
+Broadly, my research lies in the intersection of Computer-Supported Cooperative Work & Social Computing (CSCW), Personal Informatics (PI), and Communication Science.
 I aspire to unveil the various possibilities of CAs to empower human well-being.
 [Please find my CV here.](img/Resume-0312.pdf)

 ### News & Travel